New City School

 English language learner programming

-New City has a full-time ELL teacher who assesses English language learners, identifies needs, coordinates with classroom teachers, & schedule supporting instruction based on students’ needs.
+New City has a full-time English Language Learner (ELL) teacher who assesses ELL students, identifies student needs, coordinates with classroom teachers, & schedules supporting instruction.

 Proficiency